aaron-grau/curic/html-css/readings/html_nontech.md

-The "Browser Wars," a competition for market share during the 90s between Netscape's Navigator and Microsoft's Internet Explorer, saw those two browsers implement different sets of HTML features as well as to create their own features.
+The "Browser Wars," a competition for market share during the 90s between Netscape's Navigator and Microsoft's Internet Explorer, saw those two browsers implement different sets of HTML features as well as create their own features.
 While today's popular browsers don't have as wide a set of disparities as Netscape and IE did, some newer standards are still interpreted differently between browsers.

 ### XML